MustafaSametCan/Java-Giris/README.md

 * Added some if-else examples
 * Do-While and For loops were learned and simple examples made in the lessons were written.
 ## Day 3
+* Added some for examples
+* Methods lessons are started